Our accomplishments would not be possible without the unwavering commitment, expertise, and guidance of our Board of Directors and staff.

 Leah received her Master’s degree in Nonprofit Management from Eastern University and her Bachelor’s from Olivet Nazarene University.

 Dr. Carla Henke joined the Community of Hope in 2012.
 As Chief Medical Officer, she leads the medical directors at each of our health centers and our Nursing Department.
 She provides oversight on all clinical items, including being the lead for the staff and board Quality Management Committees.
 She is board certified in family medicine.

 Dr. Henke received her medical degree from the University of Buffalo and completed her residency training in Lancaster, PA.

-Since 2006, Charla has led our Talent Management initiatives.
-She has shaped our Human Resources department from a single individual serving 30 staff to a department of seven serving more than 200 staff.
-As our Vice President of Talent Management, she oversees our human resource infrastructure, including recruitment, benefits, employee relations and staff culture.
+Since 2013, Stephanie has been an integral part our Talent Management team.
+She has held a number of positions moving from Human Resources Generalist to Vice President of Talent Management.
+As Vice President of Talent Management, she oversees our human resource infrastructure, including recruitment, benefits, employee relations and staff culture.

-Charla received her Bachelor’s from Southern Nazarene University and attended Nazarene Theological Seminary.
+Stephanie received her Bachelor’s from the University of Minnesota and her Master’s in Educational Policy and Social Analysis from Columbia University.
 She is a member of the Society for Human Resource Management.

 Victoria Roberts | Vice President, Health Services